bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_18_Make_Communication_Resilient.md

-Exercise 18: Make the Communication more Resilient (Robust)
+Exercise 18: Make the Communication More Resilient (Robust)
 ===========================================================

 ## Learning Goal